Manoj-Paramsetti/Equinox/README.md

 # Level 4
-	-- Write a program to count how many numbers are repeated twice in the list of 10 values the values shoul'nt assigned in source code. inputs may [0,10,6,10,10,20,30,40,50,60]
+	-- Write a program to count how many numbers are repeated twice in the list of 10 values the values should not assigned in the source code. inputs may [0,10,6,10,10,20,30,40,50,60]
 	--(For javascript) Make a slideshow using given photo with buttons can pause, run and show desired photo.
 	--(For php) make a website to take input from the HOE that will be given later. then can caluculate the